talbotcpp/sequence/README.md

 The adjustable characteristics are controlled by the `sequence_traits` structure.
 The template is parameterized on the size type (see below).
-The default version gives behavior (more or less) identical to `std::vector` so that sequence can be used as a drop-in replacement for, or an implementation of, vector with no adjustments.
+The default version gives behavior (more or less) identical to `std::vector` so that sequence can be used as a drop-in replacement or an implementation.
 For example, vector could be implemented as:
 ```C++
 template<typename T>